-JDPC AT A GLANCE
+JDPC AT A GLANCE:

-The Justice, Development and Peace Commission (JDPC) is the structure through which the Church responds to social issues affecting all men and women created in the image and likeness of God.
+The Justice, Development and Peace Commission (JDPC) are the structure through which the Church responds to social issues affecting all men and women created in the image and likeness of God.
 The manner of this response is based on the Social Teachings of the Church (STC).

 According to the Vatican II document, every Catholic – both Clergy and Laity – by virtue of our baptism, is commissioned to stand up for justice and peace wherever we find ourselves.